 In your role, take a cue from history.
 Be there for your team.
 Don’t hide in your office, check in on them regularly.
 Schedule a recurring one-to-one or team meeting and let them ask questions.

-A leader is not the only one feeling anxiety of uncertainty.
+A successful project manager is not the only one feeling anxiety of uncertainty.
 Your team will most likely be feeling nervous as well, and it’s good to give them an outlet for them to express these concerns and where you can quell them.

 Another way to be visible is to communicate your availability.
 Share with your team when you’ll be in the office and when you are available to talk.
 Metaphorically leaving your office door open will show them that you can be reached and you will be there for them.